 Nearby at Greenwich Avenue and 7th Avenue is the Jenny Holzer New York AIDS Memorial.

-Also it’s within easy walking distance is the infamous Stonewall.
+Also it’s within easy walking distance is the infamous bar Stonewall.